davidmubernal/Filter_Stage/README.md

 ---
 ---
 #### How it work
-This workbench has two buttons
+This workbench has some buttons
 ![buttons](img/botones.jpg)

 ![filter_stage](img/filter_stage.jpg)